-The Fayetteville Police Department filed additional charges against Scott on Thursday after yet another victim came forward.
+FAYETTEVILLE (WTVD) -- The Fayetteville Police Department has filed more charges against basketball coach Rodney Scott after a second victim alleging sexual assault has come forward.

 Now facing two more counts, a judge increased Scott's $100,000 bond to $140,000.
 Lt.
 John Somerindyke said he believes these new charges should have been worth more.

 "This $40,000 bond, in my 24 years at the Fayetteville Police Department, is one of the ridiculously lowest bonds for the severity of the offense I've ever seen," Somerindyke said.
 "I've seen higher bonds for guys who break into cars."

 Detectives have been inundated with phone calls after the arrest of the former assistant basketball coach at Pine Forest High School earlier this week.

 Monday, Scott was charged with two counts of statutory rape of a boy younger than 15.
 He now faces two more counts, which stem from incidents that allegedly occurred between June and August 2006.
 The male victim was 15 years old at the time.

 The Fayetteville Police Department has assigned extra manpower to the case because of the volume of calls.
 Some of the alleged cases go back 20 years and the victims are male and female.